 Trains into Rome from Civitavecchia run about every 30 minutes until the evening, when they’re about every hour.
 The last train from Civitaveccia to Rome (Termini) at night is at 10.41pm, but the last express train to Ostiense is at 9.17pm.

-Trains from Rome to Civitavecchia
+How to get a train from Rome to Civitavecchia

-Coming back from Rome to Civitavecchia, the last express train from Ostiense leaves just after midnight at 12.11am and gets into Civitavecchia at 12.15am.
-The last direct train from Termini leaves at 11.27pm and gets you to Civitavecchia at 12.44am.
+Coming back from Rome to Civitavecchia, the last express train from Ostiense leaves just after midnight at 12.11 am and gets into Civitavecchia at 12.51 am.
+The last direct train from Termini leaves at 11.27 pm and gets you to Civitavecchia at 12.44 am.

-If you miss the last train back to Civitavecchia from Rome, you’re going to have to hang around until 5.26am when the first train from Termini leaves for Civitavecchia (arriving at 6.40am).
+If you miss the last train back to Civitavecchia from Rome, you’re going to have to hang around until 5.26 am when the first train from Termini leaves for Civitavecchia (arriving at 6.40 am).

-Taxi from Civitavecchia to Rome
+How to get a taxi from Civitavecchia to Rome

-A taxi from Civitaveccia to Rome starting cost is high: around €130.
+A taxi from Civitaveccia to Rome starting cost is high: around €150.
 Depending on traffic and whether you’re being charged a flat fare or the cabbie is using the meter – and if the latter, how much traffic there is on the roads.
 There are far faster and cheaper options.

-If you do want to take a car with driver, we highly recommend the very excellent Welcome Pickups service, which is about €10 more expensive than a taxi but sends a vetted, English-speaking driver with a wealth of tourist knowledge to meet you directly from your ship.
+If you do want to take a car with driver, we highly recommend the very excellent Welcome Pickups service, which is about the same price as a taxi but sends a vetted, English-speaking driver with a wealth of tourist knowledge to meet you directly from your ship.
 Book here >

-And if you were thinking of trying Uber too, forget it: Uber doesn’t exist in Rome, at least not like you know it.
-Its sister service (which will work with the app) is the Uber Black limo service but the prices for this from Civitavecchia are about the same as a taxi, though bear in mind that Uber changes prices based on demand so a fare can shoot up to more than €200 each way.
+And if you were thinking of trying Uber too, forget it: Uber taxi doesn’t exist in Rome, at least not like you know it.
+The app still works, but only for its sister service, Uber Black limo – but the prices for this from Civitavecchia are about the same as a taxi, though bear in mind that Uber changes prices based on demand so a fare can shoot up to more than €200 each way.

-Day excursion services
+Day excursion services from Civitavecchia

 If you only have a day or two to visit Rome and don’t want to have to think about your transport (beyond a short shuttle bus) this is your ideal option.
 You are guaranteed to see the absolute highlights of Rome in a very short time, and do not have to worry about tickets, buses, etc. Highlights include St Peter’s Basilica, the Spanish Steps, and the unmissable Pantheon, and then will get you back to your cruise ship in the late afternoon.
-Book a grand tour of Rome from Civitavecchia for €55 per adult >

 Coach services from Civitavecchia to Rome are cost-effective but slow.
-You can buy a ticket on multiple private coach companies for about €10 each way – ask on your ship – or book a shuttle service in advance.
-Local bus services are available for about €4 per ticket but negotiating the routes
+You can buy a ticket on multiple private coach companies for about €15 each way – ask on your ship – or book a shuttle service in advance.
+Local bus services are available for about €4 per ticket but negotiating the routes is always tricky.

-Renting a car
+Renting a car from Civitavecchia to Rome

 Really not worth it unless you want to explore the countryside.
 If you want it just to get to Rome, bear in mind a rental car takes longer than the train, it’s stressful, there are tolls on the freeway, there’s nowhere to park, and more.